 The developers of this software have provided some additional guidance regarding memory:

 "All processing steps except alignment are out of core.
 RealityCapture will use all available RAM if it leads to a faster computation.
 Otherwise, it splits jobs so that it fills into the computer RAM.
 So technically 16GB is enough for reconstruction, texturing, etc - but more RAM could lead to a faster processing.

 Memory consumption during the alignment phase depends on the number of images (not size) and the number of detected features per image.
 For the default setting of 40K features per image, you can expect the following boundaries:

 By decreasing the number of detected features to half you can approximately decrease the memory consumption by half as well.
 The approximate formula is: RAM = features x images x 200 bytes."

-For those who do need to work with really large image sets, our recommended system supports up to 128GB of memory.
+For those who do need to work with really large image sets, or higher quality settings, our recommended systems support up to 128GB and 256GB of memory respectively.

 Q: Should I get a solid state drive (SSD) or hard drive (HDD)?